 HI, I’m Jo Anne Taylor, pastor of First United Methodist Church in New Ulm, MN.
 Before God called me to pastor this church, I served as a Worship pastor for Bethlehem Covenant Church in Minneapolis, MN.
 Though I am currently serving a United Methodist congregation, I do so as an ordained minister of Word and Sacrament in the the Evangelical Covenant Church.

 But all that pales when compared to my calling into ministry.
 In 2007, I “gave up” singing to begin study toward a Master of Divinity degree.
-As I made my way through seminary and discovered a deepening sense that God asks more of us than we are usually willing to give, I began to recognize that everything I ever learned about the art of singing applied to ministry.
+As I made my way through seminary and discovered a deepening sense that God asks more of us than we are usually willing to give, I began to recognize that everything I ever learned about the art of singing and the practice of teaching applied to ministry.
 I still sing every day, and I hope you do, too.

 Now for some ground rules as we move forward: